JianwenLin1996/ai-policy-helper/README.md

 2. More testing and analysis on the docs to fine-tune chunk size and overlap.
 3. Persistent Qdrant storage via a mounted volume.
 4. File upload with auto-ingest for non-technical users.
+5. Auto-detect network availability and use OpenRouter when online.

 **Tests**